hsmalley/velvet-chains-ttrpg/src/content/docs/factions/faction-luminous-oath-network.md

 ---
-title: "The Luminous Oath Network"
+title: "⚙️ The Luminous Oath Network ✨⛓️🔥"
 description: "A federation of ships bound by vow, data, and shared empathy."
 name: "The Luminous Oath Network"
 entryType: faction